Punchyou/deep_learning_course/notes.md

 * Sometimes we can do an error analysis instead of improving our model:
 Get mislabeled dev ser, count the 0s, might indicate that there's something wrong with the data.
 This is called "ceiling".

+## End-to-end learning
+* Lets the data speak.
+Instead of having a huge pipeline for autio recognition, we can have a big NN and feed it raw data.
+Works also well for machine translation.
+* We might need a lot of data for this, like 10.000 - 100.000 hours.
+* We can also do a multiple step approach.
+Works well for image recognition, like zooming in for each step.
+* Cons: exclude potentialy useful hand-designed components

+* Notes: MFCC is an algorithm for sudio recognition.

 ## Tips
 * Start with a small NN or even logistic regression.